acquitelol/azalea/README.md

   <hr />

-- Allows you to change the icon usd in Sparx by providing an image URL! (editable from **Menu > Settings**, off by default).
+- Allows you to change the icon used in Sparx by providing an image URL! (editable from **Menu > Settings**, off by default).

 <img src="extension/assets/divider.png">